BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 But if it is unprovable, the algorithm may run forever {cite}`skolem:1970`.
 We can recognize truth by success, but not falsity by failure---a fundamental asymmetry in logic and computation.

-The limitations discovered by Gödel and Turing are not arbitrary---they arise from a deep structural feature of formal systems: their capacity to be reflexiv---one can pose statements about the system in that system.
+The limitations discovered by Gödel and Turing are not arbitrary---they arise from a deep structural feature of formal systems: their capacity to be reflexive---one can pose statements about the system in that system.
 Both Gödel's and Turing’s theorems exploit self-reference to reveal internal contradictions or undecidable conditions.
 Gödel constructs a formal statement that essentially says:

 >This statement is not provable within this system.